 -

-Code executed when pedestrian group is disassembled.
+Java code that is executed when formation of the pedestrian group is changed.

 Local variables: